-This is essentially the end user (USER) and thus has access to all of the cryptographic functions of the module, but does not have the access (that the Cryptographic Security Officer has or the Card Application Administrator) to the card configuration functions.
-SCCOS authenticates this User Role by verifying a PIN for the PIV application and verifying either a PIN, Biometrics, Challenge-response or a logical combination (AND, OR) of these methods for all other applications.
+This is essentially the end user and thus has access to all of the cryptographic functions of the module, but does not have the access (that the Cryptographic Security Officer has or the Card Application Administrator) to the card configuration functions.
+SCCOS authenticates this User Role by verifying either a PIN, Biometrics, Challenge-response or a logical combination (AND, OR) of these methods for all other applications.